harveydevereux/Consensus/README.md

 # Consensus
-Implements consensus algorithms on fixed and time varying graphs and a flocking based consensus algorithm (velocity consensus).
-This is then used to present numerical results relating to the theoretical work below and beyond.
+Implements consensus algorithms on fixed and time varying graphs including a flocking based consensus algorithm (velocity matching) and a general folocking algorithm based on the framework in [3].

 Nice movie: https://github.com/harveydevereux/Consensus/blob/master/Data/movie.gif